jtbennett/create-ts-project/README.md

   yarn tsp unref --all --to my-lib
   ```

-  This command does **not** delete the package directory.
-That is left to the developer.
+  _Note: This command does **not** delete the package directory.
+That is left to the developer._

 ### About package and directory names

-When adding or referring to a package, use the name as you want it in `package.json`.
-The directory name will match, unless the package name is prefixed with an npm scope, like `@jtbennett` or `@material-ui`.
-In that case, the directory will be the package name without the prefix.

-- Unscoped package: `my-lib`:

-  - `name` property in `package.json` is `my-lib`
-  - Directory is `packages/my-lib`
-  - `tsp` commands:
-    ```bash
-    yarn tsp add my-server --template node-server
-    yarn tsp add my-lib --template node-lib
-    yarn tsp ref --from my-server --to my-lib
-    ```

-- Scoped package: `@myorg/my-lib`:

-  - `name` property in `package.json` is `@myorg/my-lib`
-  - Directory: `packages/my-lib`
-  - `tsp` commands:
-    ```bash
-    yarn tsp add @myorg/my-server --template node-server
-    yarn tsp add @myorg/my-lib --template node-lib
-    yarn tsp ref --from @my-org/my-server --to @myorg/my-lib
-    ```
+All `tsp` commands require the package name as it is in `package.json`.
+If a package will be published under an npm @scope, the @scope must be included in the `tsp` command argument (e.g., `@my-org/my-package`).

+The directory containing the package will not include any npm @scope.
+In the filesystem, the packages `a-package` and `@my-org/another-package` will be in directories `a-package` and `another-package`, respectively.

+You can specify a custom directory name when creating a package with the `add` command using the `--dirName` argument.
+The other commands will locate the package without requiring the custom directory name to be specified.

 ## Philosophy

 - It just works.
 All the tools should work well together out of the box, without needing additional configuration.

 - No magic.
-Everything is done with standard configuration files for typescript, node, eslint, jest, prettier, nodemon, etc. The `tsp` commands simply modify those config files in the right ways to make it all work.
-Want to change linting rules or test setup?
-Go for it.
-(But please just leave the prettier rules alone! :wink:)
+Everything is done with standard configuration files for typescript, node, eslint, jest, prettier, nodemon, etc. Customize them as you like, or create your own templates.

+- Be practical.
+There are a few compromises in this setup.
+For example, an extra build has to happen before running the node-server template in watch mode, because `ts-node` doesn't yet understand project references.
+Those instances will be optimized when the tools make it possible.
+In the meantime, the compromises are small and probably won't be noticeable.

 ## What's included

-Create Typescript Project generates a monorepo for Typescript-based projects, including node-based apps, front-tend apps created with create-react-app _(more info coming soon!)_, or packages intended for publishing on npm.
+Create TypeScript Project generates a monorepo for TypeScript-based projects, including node-based apps, front-tend apps created with create-react-app _(more info coming soon!)_, or packages intended for publishing on npm.
 The goal is to have a nice dev/build/deploy/publish experience without spending any time setting up the tools.

-Although it is structured as a monorepo, Create Typescript Project may be useful even if you never publish packages.
+Although it is structured as a monorepo, Create TypeScript Project may be useful even if you never publish packages.
 I tend to organize code in multiple packages even when I'm only consuming those packages from a single application and none of it is ever published to npm.

 ### Tools used